 - You can study project management less formally for professional development or out of personal interest.

-- Short training courses can be used to help pass professional accreditation tests.
+- As well, short training courses can be used to help pass professional accreditation tests.

-Project management is a slightly unusual profession because education alone won’t get you a start.
-To get the job of managing a project, you need experience in the sector.
+- To get your first job managing a project, you need experience in the sector.

 - better communicate with colleagues

 - branch out into different industries and roles.